seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Arcite**
 There's all things needful, files and shirts and perfumes.
 I'll come again some two hours hence and bring
-That that shall quiet all.
+That that shall quiet all. /

 **Palamon**
 / A sword and armor.

 **Arcite**
 Fear me not.
 You are now too foul; farewell.
-Get off your trinkets, you shall want nought.
+Get off your trinkets, you shall want nought. /

 **Palamon**
-/ Sirrah--
+/ Sirrah -

 **Arcite**
-I'll hear no more.
+I'll hear no more. /

 *Exit.*